rap1ds/keyword/README.md

 See [Google Text example](examples/google-text) to see working code example

+There are couple of other formats on my todo list, namely [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) and Robot Framework syntax (which is syntactically quite close to keyword.js text format).

 ## Assertions

 There are a number of good assertion libraries available for JavaScript.
 You can use any of them, as long as the assertion library throws an error.